lcahlander/exist-ojdbc8-jdbc-driver/README.md

-# MySQL JDBC Driver for eXist-db
+# Oracle JDBC 8 Driver for eXist-db

-Loadable JDBC Driver for MySQL within eXist-db.
+Loadable JDBC Driver for Oracle within eXist-db.

 The version number of this package mirrors the version number of the actual JDBC jar file and is updated through the dependabot